cOdeShagHennessy/microchasm/microstack/README.md

 4. Add schmea, base configuration, overrides and tests TBD

   ```
-  Invetigating using Slush to template/scaffold adding a new nanostack.
+  Investigating using Slush to template/scaffold adding a new nanostack.
   ```